 Fig. 1.
 A development scenario involving some developers

-Each one of the developers has a complete copy of the repository and is able to send and receive updates to or from any other developer.
-Considering the existence of n developers, we could reach a total of n * (n - 1) different possibilities of communication.
-In practice, however, this limit is not reached: while interaction amongst some developers is frequent, it may happen that others have no idea about the existence of some coworkers, as it occurs with Mystique and Nightcrawler, where there is no direct communication.

-As an example, from a developer’s point of view, like Beast, how can he know at a given moment if there are commits in Rogue or in Nightcrawler clones that were not yet pulled?
-Alternatively, would be the case that there are local commits pending to be pulled by Gambit?
-Beast could certainly periodically pull changes from his partners, checking if there were updates available, but this would be a manual procedure, prone to be forgotten.
-What if a tool had the knowledge of Beast’s partners, constantly monitoring those, warning Beast of any local or remote updates that had not been synchronized yet?
+As an example, from a developer’s point of view, like Beast, how can he know at a given moment if there are commits in Rogue, in Gambit or in Nightcrawler clones that were not yet pulled?
+Alternatively, would be the case that there are local commits pending to be pushed to Gambit?
+Beast could certainly periodically pull changes from his peers, checking if there were updates available, but this would be a manual procedure, prone to be forgotten.
+What if a tool had the knowledge of Beast’s peers, and constantly monitored those, warning Beast of any local or remote updates that had not been synchronized yet?

-From an administrator’s point of view, how can he know what are the existing clones of a project?
-Who and how do they relate with?
+From an administrator’s point of view, how can he know which are the existing clones of a project and how they relate amongst each other?
 How can he know if there are pending commits to be send from a staging repository to a production one?

 DyeVC Approach

-We define DyeVC using the categories proposed by [24]: task, audience, target, medium and representation.

-The tasks of DyeVC are three-fold.
+As we mentioned in Section I the goal of DyeVC is three-fold.
 First, DyeVC should work as a non-obtrusive awareness tool to increase the developer knowledge of what is going on around his repository and the repositories of his teammates.
 Second, DyeVC should enable repository administrators / managers to visualize how the several existing repositories of a project interact with each other.
-Third, DyeVC should establish an extensible platform to present different information and metrics regarding DVCS.
+Third, DyeVC should establish an extensible platform to present different information and metrics regarding .

-The audience of DyeVC is software engineers using distributed version control systems.
-The main roles that DyeVC immediately focus are project managers and developers, but due to its extensibility, different views can be developed to support additional roles in the future.

-The target of DyeVC is a local DVCS clone of a repository hosted on a Git server, such as proprietary Git server, GitHub, Gitorious, or Bitbucket.

-The medium used by DyeVC range from a message in the notification area to a window in the user’s desktop.

-The representation should be appropriate to show the information in each different visualization.
-For instance, the various clones and their relationships use a network topology metaphor and the repository history use a directed acyclic graph visualization.

-Implementation
+In support of this goal, we have designed our approach with: 1) a mechanism to gather information from a set of repositories and 2) a set of extensible views with different levels of detail, to let DyeVC users visualize this information.

+We detail in the following sub-section the information that our approach gathers.
+Next, we discuss how this information is presented using different levels of detail.
+Finally, we show what happens behind the scenes, this is, what algorithms are involved in the data synchronization process.

+Information Gathering